Epic10ka/Chefe/README.md

-# Chefe
+Made for entertainment purposes.
+Just to laugh with my girlfirend and my mom.
-Procjet made to practice and to have fun with my girlfriend
+And obviously, to practice my basic logics